-A rebound relationship can simply be defined as a relationship a person gets into because he wants to avail the positives of a relationship he just got out from.
-Or he was forced to call off that relationship.
-This person tries to nurture the same feelings in a rebound that he had for his ex.
+A rebound relationship can simply be defined as a relationship that happens very quickly after a breakup and in this relationships a person tries to nurture the same feelings that they had for their ex.
 This starts very well initially, but because the feelings are forced, artificial and superficial, gradually a rebound relationship phases out.

 The Rebound Relationship Psychology

 To understand rebound relationship psychology, you first need to understand the meaning of rebound relationships.
 Sometimes when a long-term, serious or committed relationship breaks people get entangled in a temporary transient relationship to basically find themselves again.

 Rebound relationship time frame is generally not long-term, it typically lasts at most a year, though cracks start showing very early on.

 Rebound relationship psychology is one directional.
 It is about self-healing.
 When people cannot get over their ex, when they cannot stop feeling sorry for themselves, when they want someone to make them feel something again, then they get into these relationships with the nearest, eager, preferably younger person for a while.

 Rebound in love is very common in the fast modern life today where we don’t have the time or energy to heal on our own.